apache/incubator-devlake-website/community/index.md

 ---
 # DevLake Team

-The DevLake team is comprised of Members and Contributors.
-Members have direct access to the source of DevLake project and actively evolve the code-base.
-Contributors improve the project through submission of patches and suggestions to the Members.
-The number of Contributors to the project is unbounded.
-All contributions to DevLake are greatly appreciated, whether for trivial cleanups, big new features or other material rewards.
+The DevLake team consists of members and contributors.
+Members have direct access to the DevLake project's source code and actively develop the codebase.
+Contributors improve the project by submitting patches and suggestions to members.
+The number of contributions to the project is unlimited.
+Whether it's trivial cleanups, important new features or improved documentation, all contributions to DevLake will be greatly appreciated and some outstanding contributors will be rewarded handsomely.

 ## Members